Please submit nominations for the 2019 Long Beach Preservation Awards by October 31st.

-Long Beach Heritage invites you to submit nominations for its thirth-first annual Preservation Awards, which will be presented in March 2019.
+Long Beach Heritage invites you to submit nominations for its thirth-first annual Preservation Awards, which will be presented on March 14, 2019.
 The aim of these awards, which have been presented each year since 1989, is to recognize the growing strength and diversity of historic preservation in Long Beach.
 Membership in Long Beach Heritage is not a requirement to submit a nomination.
 To be eligible, projects must be located in Long Beach and should conform to the Secretary of Interior's Standards for the Treatment of Historic Properties.
 Projects should also be completed during the current year.

 Along with the Preservation Awards for noteworthy projects we will recognize either a Preservationist of the Year or an outstanding architect or architectural firm who have made significant contributions to Long Beach with an Excellence in Architecture Award.